carterbrimeyer/Build-A-Blog-Sample-Template/home/firstsectionexample.md

 id: 2
 ---

-### Left Section
+### Right Section

-This is an example of a section.
+This is an example of another section.

-You can put whatever fancy markdown you want here!
+This section is cooler than the left section.